SAG-AFTRA Contracts

 • Fair treatment and pay of employees

+SAG-AFTRA contracts are mutually beneficial for all parties involved, however, if violated, producers are subject to fines.
 Under each contract, producers, networks, studios, agencies and/or advertisers need to be aware of requirements under each stage of the production.
 A few general steps to be aware of include:

 • Pre-production: A SAG-AFTRA-signatory must be obtained prior to shooting and depending on the contract, you must either become a signatory (submit your application 4-6 weeks prior to production) or work with an authorized third-party signatory.
 There is also an array of documentation that must be provided to get production clearance during pre-production.